Track These Two Key Numbers to Master Your Money

 What if you have a ton of accounts – how do you easily track your net worth and cash flow then?

 A great solution is using apps and tools.
-There are some fantastic options and if you’re looking on the app side, I recommend looking at Personal Capital or Honeyfi where you guys can stay on top of your finances.
+There are some fantastic options and if you're looking on the app side, I recommend looking at Personal Capital, Zeta or Mint where you guys can stay on top of your finances.

 What's great about these is that they automatically pull the numbers for you.
 Just link your accounts and then you can get that snapshot and see what's going on with your finances.

 If you're looking for a completely flexible option I think you should check out Tiller.

 It works with Google Sheets and what is cool about tiller is that it will automatically update your spending and bills all within your spreadsheet.